Kampijo/Reminder/README.md

 Alert feature, with working alarm notification has been implemented.

 # TO-DO
-Improve the UI.
+Improve the UI <br/>
-General QOL changes
+General QOL changes (Sound picker, tap to see note on notification, etc)